CoFHEE: A Co-processor for Fully Homomorphic Encryption Execution (Extended Version): Introduction

-\textbf{Contributions:} Given a limited design area of $12 mm^2$ available to us given budget constraints, we design an architecture that accelerates the underlying polynomial computation, and it is the base of all high-level FHE operations.
+\textbf{Contributions:} Given a limited design area of $12 mm^2$ available to us given budget constraints, we design an architecture that accelerates the underlying polynomial computation, and it is the base of most high-level FHE operations.
 This study describes our process for designing, implementing, fabricating, and validating \cofhee{}, the first silicon-proven ASIC co-processor for FHE.
-More specifically, our contributions are: \begin{itemize} \item We present the design and implementation of \cofhee{}, a specialized hardware architecture that supports low-level operations of Fully Homomorphic Encryption (FHE).
-The CoFHEE architecture comprises of specialized units, engineered to execute a variety of arithmetic operations, as well as an Advanced High-Performance Bus (AHB) lite interconnect that provides high-speed data transfer between the units. \item We fabricate \cofhee{} using 55nm CMOS technology from GlobalFoundries, utilizing a compact design area of $12mm^2$.
-The CoFHEE architecture is capable of supporting polynomial degrees of up to $n = 2^{14}$, with a maximum native coefficient size of 128 bits.
+More specifically, our contributions are: \begin{itemize} \item We present the design and implementation of \cofhee{}, a specialized hardware architecture that accelerates low-level operations of FHE \item We present a compact low power and wide tuning range All Digital PLL (ADPLL), replacing a traditional PLL to greatly reduce the silicon area occupied \item We perform all the physical design preparations to acquire a physical implementation of \cofhee{}, including Floor Planning, Power Planning, Place and Route, and Sign-off Analysis \item We fabricate \cofhee{} using 55nm CMOS technology from GlobalFoundries, utilizing a compact design area of $12mm^2$. \cofhee{} is capable of natively supporting polynomial degrees of up to $n = 2^{14}$, with a maximum native coefficient size of 128 bits

 \item In addition to the fabrication and implementation of \cofhee{}, we intend to open-source the Register Transfer Level (RTL) code of CoFHEE and its functional units, which can serve as building blocks for future research and development efforts in the design of Fully Homomorphic Encryption (FHE) co-processors